romario076/YahooBloombergScraper/README.md

-# Scraper which retrivew stocks prices, statistics, news from Bloomberg and Yahoo.
+# Scraper which retrieves stocks prices, statistics, news from Bloomberg and Yahoo.

 ### Available methods: